weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Weaviate version

 The `v4` client is designed for use with Weaviate `1.22.0` and higher to take advantage of its gRPC API.
-If you are using an older version of Weaviate, please use the `v3` client, or the legacy instantiation method through the `weaviate.Client` class which is still available.
+If you are using an older version of Weaviate, or otherwise unable to use gRPC, please use the `v3` client, or the legacy instantiation method through the `weaviate.Client` class which is still available.

 Please refer to the [`v3` client documentation](./python_v3.md) if you are using this instantiation method.

 #### gRPC port

-You have to open a port for gRPC on your Weaviate instance.
-The default port is `50051`.
-If you are running Weaviate locally, you can open this port by adding the following to your `docker-compose.yml` file:
+You must make sure a port for gRPC is open on your Weaviate server.
+If you are running Weaviate locally, you can open the default port (`50051`) by adding the following to your `docker-compose.yml` file:

 ```yaml
     ports: